Urgent question from small businesses: When will aid arrive?

 “Banks have to retool their technology to do this,” Arensmeyer says.
 “It’s going to be months before this money gets out there.
 How many people are going to be able to maintain payroll, hoping to get this money?”

-On its face, at least, the rescue aid appears to address some of the most vital needs of small businesses, notably their ability to maintain or hire back furloughed workers eventually.
+On its face, the rescue aid appears to address some of the most vital needs of small businesses, notably their ability to maintain or hire back furloughed workers eventually.
 The issue is whether it will come quickly enough.

 “The challenge is cash flow,” says Jason Duff, owner of Six Hundred Downtown, a restaurant in Bellefontaine, Ohio.
 He has a staff of eight, down from 27, handling deliveries and pickups.
-“We need money now for us to be able to make those payrolls as people come back.”

 Duff has less than a week of working capital funds available.
 He is seeking loans from family and friends as well as some patience from vendors while he awaits federal help.